thelondonsmiths/Solex_ser_recon_EN/README.md

 - Batch pixel shift processing of a batch of files is allowed

 Protus adjustment: make the black circle larger or smaller in radius by inputting a positive or negative integer (typically between -10 and +10).
 If you want to turn off the black disk altogether, then enter a negative number greater than the radius (e.g. -9999).
 The protus adjustment setting is remembered.

 Geometry correction may fail under certain circumstances (one example being a partial eclipse).
 In this case, enter the Y/X ratio and Tilt angle manually (try 1, 0 initially).

-By default, the Processing GUI will reappear after each run.
+By default, the Processing UI will reappear after each run.
-The prior input file location and several other GUI states are saved in the _SHG_config_ file.
+The prior input file location and several other UI states are saved in the _SHG_config_ file.
-In CLI mode, the GUI parameters in the _SHG_config_ file are ignored.
+In CLI mode, the UI parameters in the _SHG_config_ file are ignored.

 A file _serfile_log_ is generated with a number of useful parameters.
 In particular:
 - **Y/X ratio**: in general, this should be close to 1.
 If it is larger than 1.1, then the data is likely being undersampled and so a higher FPS or slower scan speed may be helpful.